asasine/factoriod/docs/README.md

     - _server-whitelist.json_: a list of allowed players for the server
     - _server-banlist.json_: a list of banned players for the server
     - _server-adminlist.json_: a list of admins for the server
-- Map settings
-    - _map-settings.json_: configuration for the map (difficulty, pollution, enemy evolution, and more)
-    - _map-gen-settings.json_: configuration for map generation
-- _saves/_ directory: save games

 If a configuration file is not found, the daemon will use the default configuration.
 Custom configurations can be created by copying an example configuration file to _/etc/factoriod/_, modifying it, and restarting the daemon.